Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Gordon has averaged 62.7 rushing yards per game over his three career matchups, 6.2 more yards than his over/under in Sunday's game.
+- In his three career matchups against the Chargers, Gordon averaged 62.7 rushing yards per game, 6.2 more yards than his over/under in Sunday's game.

-- In three games against the Chargers Gordon has not run for a touchdown.
+- Gordon, in three matchups versus the Chargers, has not run for a TD.

 - Note: Gordon's stats vs. Chargers date back to 2016.

-- In terms of defending against the run, the Chargers are 29th in the league, conceding 140.3 yards per game.
+- In terms of defending against the run, the Chargers are 29th in the NFL, allowing 140.3 yards per game.

-- The Chargers have allowed 21 rushing touchdowns, 30th in the NFL.
+- Gordon and the Broncos will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (21).

 Recent Performances